 - The student’s graduate advisor must be from one of the selected area(s) of concentration.

 - All units taken from the program must be approved by a graduate advisor.

-- A minimum of 12 units must be from the area(s) of concentration specifically emphasized in the student’s Qualifying Portfolio Evaluation.
-Students wishing to change their emphasized area of concentration must request a graduate advisor in that area of concentration.
+- A minimum of 12 units must be from the area(s) of concentration specifically emphasized in the student’s department application.
+Students wishing to change their emphasized area of concentration must obtain permission from a graduate advisor in that area of concentration.

-A minimum of 36 units must be completed from one to three areas of specialization(s).
+A minimum of 36 units must be completed in one to three areas of specialization(s).